 - Must show the vote of School’s Tenure and Promotion Committee.

 - Attach any document produced by School’s Tenure and Promotion Committee.
+Should 1) require faculty members provide reasons for “no” votes and abstentions; and 2) present that information in their review letter.
 Should address any articulated concerns reflected in negative votes by School’s committee or full professors.

 - Need not, and should not, reiterate the Chair’s letter.